Scrounger/ioBroker.vis-materialdesign/README.md

 * [here](https://forum.iobroker.net/topic/26199/test-adapter-material-design-widgets-v0-1-x/113)
 * [ical Adapter](https://forum.iobroker.net/topic/29658/material-design-widgets-table-widget/2)

+## Responsive Layout
+There are two widgets - Masonry Views and Grid Views - with which it is possible to create a repsonsive layout (a layout for desktop, tablet and mobile).
+Both Widgets has multiple `view in widget` integrated.

-## Masonry Views
+### Masonry Views

 Masonry Views has multiple `view in widget` integrated, that will be ordered automatically depending of the width of the widget.
-With this widget it is possible to cereate a responsive layout (one layout for desktop, tablet and mobil)
+With this widget it is possible to create a responsive layout (one layout for desktop, tablet and mobil).
+Masonry views are especially useful if the views included have different heights.

 <b>Take a look at the [Material Design Widgets example project](https://github.com/Scrounger/ioBroker.vis-materialdesign#online-example-project)</b> to understand how it works.